Can I get Virgin Media in my area?

 Finally, note that, as we mentioned above, Virgin Media's unique network plays havoc with our postcode checking service.

-The only really accurate way to see coverage is the full address check on Virgin Media's site.
+The only really accurate way then to see coverage is the full address check on Virgin Media's site.